Uniformity of Worship Act 1749

 The Uniformity of Worship Act 1749 (23 Geo.
-2, c.
-28) was an Act of Parliament passed by the Parliament of Great Britain during the reign of George II.
+2. c.
+28) was an act of the Parliament of Great Britain passed during the reign of George II.
 Its full title was "An Act to explain Part of an Act passed in the thirteenth and fourteenth Years of the Reign of King Charles the Second, for the Uniformity of Public Prayers, and Administration of Sacraments; and also Part of an Act passed in the thirteenth Year of the Reign of Queen Elizabeth, for the Ministers of the Church to be of sound Religion".

+Subsequent developments

+The whole act was repealed by section 15 of, and the schedule to, the Clerical Subscription Act 1865 (28 & 29 Vict. c.
+122).